liahnee/ntn-takehome/readme.md

 # National Testing Network take-home by Catherine Yang

-This project was written with CFML in MVC pattern with ColdBox framework which supports Lucee and Adobe ColdFusion application servers.
+This project was written with CFML in MVC pattern with the ColdBox framework which supports Lucee and Adobe ColdFusion application servers.

-## To run the application in local environment
+## To run the application in the local environment

 1. Git clone the repo into your local directory.
 2. In order to run the server, you need to [download commandbox](https://www.ortussolutions.com/products/commandbox#download).